mattkiss/bitcoin-volatility-prediction/README.md

 and connect from your browser at port host:8888 (where 'host' is the IP for your host.
 If run locally on your computer, this should be 127.0.0.1 or 192.168.99.100, check Docker documentation)

+#### Start the batch application

+Open Batch/batch.ipynb and run all cells.

 #### Start Kafka producer

-Open send.ipynb and run all cells.
+Open Streaming/send.ipynb and run all cells.

 #### Start Kafka receiver

-Open receive.ipynb and run cells up to start streaming.
+Open Streaming/receive.ipynb and run cells up to start streaming.

 #### Connect to Spark UI